 The Bodhisatta was once a poor man.
-He decided become an ascetic, but his wife was pregnant and asked him to wait until after their child was born.
-Then she asked him to stay until the child was weaned.
-When she announced she was pregnant again, the Bodhisatta fled unannounced in the middle of the night and lived as an ascetic in the Himalayas.
+He wanted to become an ascetic, but his wife was pregnant and asked him to wait until after their child was born.
+Then she asked him to stay until their child was weaned.
+When she announced that she was pregnant again, the Bodhisatta fled to the Himalayas in the middle of the night.

 The Bodhisatta was once Indra, king of the gods.
-The king was a cruel man, and he tormented old people.
-So when people grew old they went to live far away, and since men could no longer care for their parents they went to hell when they died.
-The Bodhisatta embarrassed the king by smashing jars of buttermilk against his head and threatened to kill him if he did not change his ways, and the king did.
+The king was a cruel man and he tormented old people, so when people aged, they went to live far away.
+And since people could no longer care for their parents, they went to hell when they died.
+So the Bodhisatta embarrassed the king and threatened to kill him if he did not change his ways, and the king did.

 The Bodhisatta was once a crow.
-He had the ability to catch fish and when another crow saw him do it, he figured he could do it too.
-But they were not of the same tribe, and as the Bodhisatta warned him, when he tried it he died.
+He could catch fish, and when another crow saw him do it, he figured he could do it too.
+But they were not of the same tribe, and, as the Bodhisatta predicted, he died trying to do it.

 The Bodhisatta was once a tree fairy.
 He once saw two fish quarreling about who was the most beautiful.
-They asked a tortoise to decide and he said he himself was more beautiful than either of them.
+They asked a turtle to decide, and he said he was more beautiful than either of them.

 The Bodhisatta was once an ascetic.
-A king was deeply depressed after his queen died and the Bodhisatta arranged for the king to meet the reincarnated queen in her new life as a dung worm, in which she was very happy.
+A king was deeply depressed after his queen died.
+The Bodhisatta arranged for the king to meet the reborn queen in her new life as a dung beetle, in which she was very happy.
 This encounter revived the king’s spirits.

 The Bodhisatta was once a tree fairy.
-He once saw a hunter pursue a bird, and when unable to snare it he covered himself with branches.
+He once saw a hunter cover himself in branches while pursuing a bird.
 The bird mocked him for being dumb.

 The Bodhisatta was once a woodpecker.
-He lived amidst acacia trees and his woodpecker friend lived in a softwood forest.
-When the friend ignored the Bodhisatta’s warning and tried to peck the acacia wood he smashed his head and died.
+He lived amidst acacia trees, and his woodpecker friend lived in a softwood forest.
+When the friend ignored the Bodhisatta’s warning and tried to peck acacia wood, he smashed his head and died.

 The Bodhisatta was once an ascetic.
-One time when his whole band of ascetics came down to the city they found another group of ascetics camped where they had previously stayed.
-They bribed the king to be able to stay there, but soon they grew ashamed of their immoral behavior and returned home.
-The spirits were angry with the king for taking bribes so they flooded the kingdom and killed everyone.
+One time when his band of ascetics went down to the city, they found another group of ascetics camped where they had previously stayed.
+Both groups bribed the king to be able to stay there, but soon they grew ashamed of their immoral behavior and returned home.
+The king’s greed angered some spirits, so they flooded the kingdom and killed everyone.

 The Bodhisatta was once a king’s chaplain.
-Once the king got angry and had him banished, but soon regretted it.
-Instead of directly asking the Bodhisatta to come back, the king sent a riddle and the Bodhisatta understand it and returned to the palace.
+Once the king got angry and banished him, but soon regretted it.
+Instead of directly asking the Bodhisatta to return, the king sent a riddle about crows, and the Bodhisatta understood it and came back to the palace.

 The Bodhisatta was once a king’s advisor.
-A tortoise who lived nearby was invited by his friends, two geese, to visit their home.
-He bit down on a stick and the geese carried it through the air.
-While flying, the tortoise tried to speak and fell to his death.
+A turtle who lived nearby was invited by his friends, two geese, to visit their home.
+He bit down on a stick and the geese carried him through the air.
+While flying, the turtle tried to speak and fell to his death.
 The Bodhisatta used this as a lesson to the king that being excessively talkative leads to misfortune.

 The Bodhisatta was once a king’s chaplain.
-One day a fish was snared in a net and the fishermen planned to eat it right away.
-The Bodhisatta heard this fish lamenting that his wife might think he had run off with another and, feeling pity for it, told the fishermen to release it back into the river.
+One day some fishermen snared a fish in their net, and they planned to eat him right away.
+The Bodhisatta heard this fish lamenting that his wife might think he had run off with another and, feeling pity for him, told the fishermen to release him back into the river.

 (Duplicate of Jataka #102) The Bodhisatta was once a tree fairy.
-He saw a man who doubted his daughter’s chastity test her by asking to have sex.
-She refused and so he believed she was virtuous and was able to marry her off without fear of shame.
+He watched a man who doubted his daughter’s chastity test her by asking to have sex.
+She refused, so he believed that she was virtuous and he could marry her off without fear of shame.

 The Bodhisatta was once a judge.
 A city merchant who agreed to store five hundred of his villager friend’s plow blades at his home sold them and lied that they had been eaten by mice.
-Later the villager kidnapped the city man’s son and claimed a hawk had carried him away.
-They went before the Bodhisatta who was impressed by the villager’s trick and told the city merchant to return the plow blades and then he would get his son back.
+Later, the villager kidnapped the city man’s son and claimed a hawk had carried him away.
+They went before the Bodhisatta, who was impressed by the villager’s trick and told the city merchant to return the plow blades, then he would get his son back.

 The Bodhisatta was once a monkey.
 He was captured and lived as a king’s pet for a long time before being returned to the forest.
 His fellow monkeys wanted to know what humans were like and were horrified to hear how selfish and foolish they were.

 The Bodhisatta was once a king’s chaplain.
-The king’s commander-in-chief was corrupt and when the Bodhisatta was appointed judge in his place his bribery income dried up.
-So the commander-in-chief convinced the king the Bodhisatta wanted to take the throne and they gave him impossible tasks, planning to execute him for his failure.
+The king’s commander-in-chief was corrupt, and when the Bodhisatta was appointed judge in his place, his bribery income dried up.
+So the commander-in-chief convinced the king that the Bodhisatta wanted to take the throne, and they gave him impossible tasks, planning to execute him for his failure.
 But Indra, king of the gods, did them and saved the Bodhisatta.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547